ollef/sixten/docs/QueryCompilerDriver.md

 Traditional compiler pipelines are quite familiar to me and probably many others, but how query-based compilers should be architected might not be as well-known.
-I will describe one way to do it, by constructing the compiler around a build system.
+Here I will describe one way to do it.

 ## Going from pipeline to queries